nikki93/pgame/readme.md

     - use requireable modules instead of plain scripts for methods--will allow use of require for inter-method-script dependency
     - use luasocket for scratch handling and add interop with non-emacs editors
+    - method objects that named objects inherit from, instead of method.name registries?

 + abstract:
     - individual 'pause/play' and 'visible/invisible' icons (toggling 'updating'